 Before the advent of giant hoardings and huge printed posters, roadside advertising was much more restrained.
-In fact there is a song about the demise of corner shops which includes one verse:
+There is a song about the demise of corner shops which includes one verse:

 On the walls enamel signs,